A Call For A Cease Fire in the Ancient Forest Wars by Jeremy Hall

 To add insult to injury, many timber corporations who purchased second growth timber sales are now logging Ancient Forests instead.
 Over 170 million board feet (approximately 34,000 logging trucks full) of second growth timber sales on the Oregon coast were ruled illegal because of violations of federal environmental laws.
-Under a federal replacement volume program, these logging companies were awarded Ancient Forest logging contracts in the Cascades for no additional charge.
-These proposed trades, according to forestry consultant Roy Keene, go beyond just an environmental issue.
-Its about dealing fairly,… openly and equitably with precious public resources.”
+Under a federal “replacement volume” program, these logging companies were awarded Ancient Forest logging contracts in the Cascades for no additional charge.
+These proposed trades, according to forestry consultant Roy Keene, “go beyond just an environmental issue.
+It’s about dealing fairly,… openly and equitably with precious public resources.”

 Besides being a taxpayer rip-off, the replacement volume program is an endangered species shell game.
 The reason the timber sales on the Oregon coast were found to be illegal was because they would have destroyed habitat of the marbled murrlett, an endangered bird of prey.
 So the public land managers, in their infinite wisdom, swapped them for sales in habitat critical for the survival of the Northern Spotted Owl.